hendrikp/Plugin_SDK/readme.md

 Code Style
 ----------
-In general orient yourself on the CryEngine FreeSDK.
-Exception prove the rule.
+In general look how its done in the CryEngine FreeSDK.
+Exceptions prove the rule.

 * For variables (e.g. sTestMe or m_sTestMe)
   * lower camel casing